rikluost/sdr_ofdm_dataset_v1/README.md

 ## Dataset Visualizations

-Figures illustrating transmitted and received signal PSD, as well as OFDM symbol allocation, are provided within the dataset documentation.
+Figures 1 and 2 illustrate transmitted and received signal PSD.
+Figures 3, 4, and 5 illustrate the TTI mask, populated TTI, and received TTI after over-the-air transmission and synchronization correspondingly.

 ### Power Spectral Density